tonezone6/Dreams/README.md

 # Dreams

-Example of separating app design code using Swift Package Manager.
+Example of extracting design code from the main app using Swift Package Manager.

 ```swift
 import DreamsDesign